November 30, 2015

 (338) The geat deception of Shakespeare's Authorship: The problem will not go away!

-Despite the scholarly consensus, [that the Stratfordman William Shakspere was the author of "Hamlet" and "Macbeth") a relatively small but visible assortment of supporters, including prominent intellectuals and public figures, have questioned the conventional attribution.
+Despite a scholarly consensus, [that the Stratfordman William Shakspere was the author of "Hamlet" and "Macbeth")

 Youtube video